 The 20 areas in which the Assembly can legislate cover the delivery of local services – education and training, fire and rescue services, health services, highways and transport, housing, local government, social welfare, planning (except major energy infrastructure) and water supplies – agriculture, fisheries, forestry, culture, including the Welsh language and ancient monuments, economic development and the environment.

 Schedule 7A to the Government of Wales Act 2006 defines the scope of the Assembly’s legislative competence to make Assembly Acts.
 Schedule 7A sets out the areas of policy on which only Parliament can legislate.
 Any area not listed in Schedule 7A is devolved to the National Assembly for Wales.

 The devolution guidance note Parliamentary and Assembly Primary Legislation Affecting Wales explains the main features of the Welsh devolution settlement for UK Government Departments.

 Enhancing Legislative Competence

-Orders in Council made under Section 109 of the 2006 Act may modify the legislative competence of the Assembly by amending Schedule 7.
-These amendments could increase the legislative competence of the Assembly by inserting additional subjects into the Schedule on which the Assembly can legislate; restrict the Assembly’s competence by inserting further exceptions or restrictions into the Schedule; or clarify the Assembly’s competence by modifying the descriptions already in the Schedule.
+Orders in Council made under Section 109 of the 2006 Act may modify the legislative competence of the Assembly by amending Schedule 7A.
+These amendments could increase the legislative competence of the Assembly by removing or amending particular reservations in the Schedule; restrict the Assembly’s competence by inserting further reservations (or carve-outs from exceptions) into the Schedule; or clarify the Assembly’s competence by modifying the descriptions already in the Schedule.
 The Assembly’s legislative competence may also be modified in parliamentary Acts.